dodslaser/dodslaser.github.io/_posts/2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo.md

 # Decoding the Logo

 The logo is 48x8 pixels and monochrome.
 Each "pixel" is actually a block of four dots on the matrix.
 The copyright logo is drawn separately and cannot be altered.
-The area inside the red markings below is our canvas.
+The area inside the red markings is our canvas.

 ![DMG-Logo]({{ site.url }}\assets\images\posts\2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo\DMG-Logo.png)